-After graduating from Bucks, BILL MCLAUGHLIN ('76), studied improvisational comedy at Chicago's Second City then spread comedy around the globe, including stints on BBC radio, Turkish TV, Fox TV, Nickelodeon and ESPN.
-The Morrisville resident now teaches improv in New York and theater production part-time at Bucks.
+After graduating from Bucks, BILL MCLAUGHLIN ('76), studied improvisational comedy with Del Close at Chicago's Second City then performed with and directed comedy and theatre companies in New York City and Europe, including stints on BBC radio, Nickelodeon TV, Fox TV, A&E Network and ESPN.
+After 27 years he returned to Bucks County where he produces corporate entertainment and teaches Improvisational Performance at Bucks.